Anxiety Definition, Symptoms, And Treatment Options

 Are anxiety symptoms interfering with your life?

-According to the American Psychological Association (APA), anxiety is typically characterized by tension, anxious thoughts, and physical changes.
+According to the definition from the American Psychological Association (APA), anxiety is typically characterized by tension, anxious thoughts, and physical changes.
 Worrying about your problems is a standard part of the human experience, but sometimes, the anxiety lingers and worsens over time, developing into an anxiety disorder.

 “Anxiety is not the same as fear, but they are often used interchangeably.
 Anxiety is considered a future-oriented, long-acting response broadly focused on a diffuse threat, whereas fear is an appropriate, present-oriented, and short-lived response to a clearly identifiable and specific threat.”— American Psychological Association

 Like many mental health conditions, anxiety disorders are generally caused by biological, genetic, and environmental factors.
-For example, stressful or traumatic events, prolonged stress, and your specific brain chemistry may play a role.
-In addition, certain personality traits, such as shyness or being more prone to stress, can make someone more susceptible to anxiety disorders.
+For example, stressful or traumatic events, prolonged stress, and your specific brain chemistry may play a role in anxiety.
+In addition, certain personality traits, such as shyness in the case of social anxiety disorder or being more prone to stress and panic or anxiety attacks, can make someone more susceptible to anxiety disorders.

 Anxiety itself is not necessarily a bad thing, according to a 2019 APA paper.
 The emotion serves a purpose by making us aware of potential risks and offering motivation to solve problems.
 However, the human brain is a marvelous and complex organic machine, and sometimes, you may develop an obstacle to the standard emotional processes related to anxiety.
 When your built-in warning system malfunctions, you may develop an anxiety disorder.